sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 **Remediation:**

-+ Enforce Multi-Factor Authentication (MFA) for all privileged accounts to prevent unauthorized access even if credentials are leaked.

-+ Implement login alerts to notify administrators of suspicious login attempts, especially from unknown locations or devices.

-+ Enable logging and monitoring for admin account activity to detect unusual access patterns, such as logins from unexpected locations or devices.
++ Revoke all access to the company from Dr. Doak and arrest him.

++ Change admin account's password to prevent further breach.

++ Check all the system to see what damages has been done to the system such as sensitive company's data and password of something highly valuable being stolen or some changes inside the system.

++ Inform high-profile clients and key stakeholders about the breach, including any potential data exposure and mitigation steps being taken.

 ---

-**Finding 7:** Remote Code Execution via Moodle’s Aspell Plugin
+**Finding 7:** Remote Code Execution via Moodle's Aspell Plugin

 **Description:**

-Upon logging in as the admin user, it was identified that Moodle’s Aspell spell checker plugin allowed arbitrary code execution.
+Upon logging in as the admin user, it was identified that Moodle's Aspell spell checker plugin allowed arbitrary code execution.
 By modifying the Aspell path setting, an attacker could inject a Python reverse shell payload.

-After making the modification, the payload was triggered when attempting to spell-check content within Moodle’s blog post editor.
+After making the modification, the payload was triggered when attempting to spell-check content within Moodle's blog post editor.
 This resulted in the establishment of a reverse shell connection, allowing full system access as the web application user.

 **Risk:**

 + **Likelyhood:** High
-  + The vulnerability exists within Moodle’s configuration, and an attacker with admin credentials can easily exploit it.
+  + The vulnerability exists within Moodle's configuration, and an attacker with admin credentials can easily exploit it.

 + **Impact:** Critical
   + Successful exploitation results in remote command execution (RCE), allowing full control of the underlying system.